 - WWU policy states that in order to live in Village Housing one must be a currently enrolled student that has achieved 136 credit hours and/or is 22 years of age (or a current faculty/staff member).
 Also, students moving from dorm must adhere to one good quarter of citizenship.
 Finally, to remain in university housing one must be enrolled for a minimum of 12 credit hours.
 If one is going to drop below that requirement, please contact the office to make arrangements to remain in university housing.

-- Exceptions may include but are not limited to: students who are finishing Senior Projects or Incompletes (four week limit) and students in financial hardship that receive approval.
+- Exceptions may include but are not limited to: students who are finishing Senior Projects or Incompletes (four week limit).
 In any case, approval must be obtained from the Student Financial Services office and a letter from an academic advisor may be required.
 Please be aware of the importance of maintaining communication with the Housing Office.
 Failure to do so could result in eviction.